tailot/taylored-snippets-web/README.md

     - Multitenant Mode: Provides a fully isolated Docker execution environment for each user session, managed by an orchestrator service.
 This is ideal for production and tests requiring complete isolation.
     - Singletenant Mode: Uses a single, shared runner instance, suitable for local development.
 - **Script Execution**: Compute snippets can execute code.
 Standard output and errors are displayed directly in the user interface.
+- **Arbitrary Port Mapping**: In singletenant mode, it's possible to map a specified number of arbitrary ports from the host to the runner container by setting the `FREE_DOORS` environment variable (e.g., `FREE_DOORS=N`) for the orchestrator service.
+This allows services within the runner to be exposed externally.
+The mapping works as follows:
+    - The primary service port of the runner (port `3000` inside the container) is mapped to a dynamically allocated random port on the host.
+This is the main endpoint for the runner.
+    - If `N > 1`, then `N-1` additional ports are mapped 1-to-1 from the host to the container, in descending order starting from port `2999`.
+For example, if `FREE_DOORS=3`, port `2999` on the host maps to `2999` in the container, and port `2998` on the host maps to `2998` in the container.
 - **Supported Interpreters**: The following interpreters are supported via shebangs in the runner environment:
     * `#!/usr/bin/env bash`
     * `#!/usr/bin/env zsh`